aws-expert/learning-aws-solutions-architect/udemy-course/associate_level.md

 - Private IP
   - sss
-  - the IP must be unique across the provate network.
+  - the IP must be unique across the private network.
-  -
+  - machines connected to WWW using a NAT + internet gateway (a proxy)
+  - only a specific range if IP address can be used as private IP.